Jrschellenberg/cfms-website.github.io/src/site/_news/press-release-announcement-of-2018-19-cfms-board.md

 > [www.cfms.org](www.cfms.org)
 >
 >
-> Follow us on Twitter, Facebook and Instagram: @CFMSFEMC&nbsp;
+> Follow us on Twitter, Facebook and Instagram: @CFMSFEMC
 >
 >
 > FOR MORE INFORMATION: